 Watering Smart is Part of an Award-Winning Landscape

-Over the past 20 years, the Tampa Bay Community Water-Wise Awards program offered by Tampa Bay Water has recognized homeowners and businesses who are committed to conserving water and protecting the environment by using the most water-efficient landscaping practices.
+Over the past 20 years, the Tampa Bay Community Water Wise Awards program has recognized homeowners and businesses who are committed to conserving water and protecting the environment by using the most water-efficient landscaping practices.

 Here are a few tips on efficient irrigation:

-- Rotors are good for lawns because they apply water over a large area.
-Spray heads work better for small areas of grass and landscape beds.
+- Rotors apply water over a large area, so they are good for lawns, while spray heads are better for small areas of grass and some landscape beds.

-- Micro-irrigation is ideal for shrubs, flowers and potted plants because water goes directly to the root of the plant.
-There is less water loss from evaporation, wind and runoff and fewer pests.
+- Micro-irrigation, also known as drip or low-volume irrigation, is ideal for shrubs, flowers and potted plants.
+Because water goes directly to the root of the plant, there is less water loss from evaporation, wind and runoff and fewer pests.

-- Remember to turn off your irrigation system when it rains or rain is in the forecast.
+- Remember to turn your irrigation system off during the rainy season.

-For more information on conserving water outside visit www.tampabaywater.org/save-water-outside-my-home and to enter the award program, visit tampabaywaterwise.org.
-Your landscape could be a winner!
+For more information on conserving water outside visit https://www.tampabaywater.org/save-water-outside-my-home and to enter the contest, visit awards.tampabaywaterwise.org.
+Who knows, maybe this year you will be a winner!